d3borah/debs_learning_spark/README.md

   * *Plan to reuse the RDD in multiple actions or for iterative algorithms.
 Set the StorageLevel Enum.*
 * .cache()
   * *cache() is the default persist (StorageLevel.MEMORY_ONLY)*
+* .repartition()
+  * *dude, repartition can be expensive but could be a good idea if you

 ### common RDD Transformations.
 * .map(func)
-  * *Applies a function that returns 1 element for each input element*
+  * *Applies a function that returns 1 element for each input element.
+Can return elements of different type*
 * .flatMap(func)
   * *First applies a function that returns a sequence of 0 or more elements for each element, then flattens that.*
 ```